THE Q-W-E-R-T-Y CONCEPT

 "QWERTY" keyboard (See Below)

 (See: Psychiatrix interpretation of these standards).

-Epitomizing the CON argument is the notorious "qwerty" keyboard...the one we all use:
+Epitomizing the "CON" argument against standards is the notorious "qwerty" keyboard...the one we all use:

 Almost all keyboards use the Q-W-E-R-T-Y layout, named for the six letters above the resting position of the left hand...assuming you're not a one-finger pecker.

 An alternative keyboard, called the Dvorak, never caught on, even though it results in easier, faster, and healthier typing!
 According to customer support at HP: